amingilani/omscs-notes/content/docs/cs6260/module1.md

 That said, these may not all be required.
 And we will also talk about other goals at the end of this course.

 Most of us use cryptography behind the scenes every day without realizing.
-It's used all the times when we do every day tasks like shopping online, paying bills, using our cellphones, etc. We can even stream online and crypto will be used in the background.
+It's used all the time when we do every day tasks like shopping online, paying bills, using our cellphones, etc. We can even stream online and crypto will be used in the background.
 Half of the internet's traffic is encrypted nowadays, and this might increase in the future.

 ## L3: Players and Settings

 Let's look at our main crypto players and settings.

 When two parties want to communicate securely with data privacy.
-They are often called Alice and Bob but we will call them _S_ (sender) and _R_ (receiver).
-A third, usually an eavesdropper named Eve, is called _A_ (attacker) here.
+They are often called Alice and Bob but we will call them \\(S\\) asdasd (sender) and \\(R\\) (receiver).
+A third, usually an eavesdropper named Eve, is called \\(A\\) (attacker) here.
 The sender wants to wants to send messages to the receiver.
 For security to exist, there needs to be some secret information not known to the attacker.
-Otherwise _A_ can do anything _S_ and _R_ can do.
+Otherwise \\(A\\) can do anything \\(S\\) and \\(R\\) can do.

 ### Symmetric-key Setting

 ![](module1-0004.png)

 One of the settings in cryptography is called the symmetric-key setting.
-A secret key _K_ is shared by _S_ and _R_, but not _A_.
+A secret key \\(K\\) is shared by \\(S\\) and \\(R\\), but not \\(A\\).
 The old cryptos: Caesar's cipher, enigma machine, substitution ciphers, they all operate in this symmetric key setting.
 There are better modern symmetric-key cryptographic schemes, and they have much better efficiency.

 For this setting to work, the sender and receiver have to agree on a shared secret key before communicating.
 This can be difficult, e.g. when shopping online, how can you send your credit card number to a site you're visiting for the first time?
 For this a different setting may be needed called: the asymmetric-key setting or public-key setting.